sergiitk/pagerbeauty/README.md

 # (Optional) Enable authentication access token (RFC6750)
 # Note: embedding iframes that link to a page with basic HTTP name/password
 # authentication is not supported by most modern browsers.
 To bypass it, you
 # can set random access_token and append it to schedule URL.
-# For example, if you can't embed schedule
+For example, if you can't embed schedule
 # https://pb.example.com/v1/schedules/P538IZH.html, you can append your access token like so:
 # https://pb.example.com/v1/schedules/P538IZH.html?acccess_token=your_token
-# This link can is embeddable in an iframe now.
+# This link is embeddable now.
 Please use HTTPS.
 # Default: disabled
 # PAGERBEAUTY_HTTP_ACCESS_TOKEN=your_token
 ```